microsoft/artifacts-credprovider/README.md

     ```javascript
     {"endpointCredentials": [{"endpoint":"http://example.index.json", "username":"optional", "password":"accesstoken"}]}
     ```
--   `ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS` (Preferred): Json that contains an array of endpoints, usernames and azure service principal information needed to authenticate to Azure Artifacts feed endpoints.
+-   `ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS` (Preferred): JSON that contains an array of endpoints, usernames and azure service principal information needed to authenticate to Azure Artifacts feed endpoints.
 Example:
     ```javascript
     {"endpointCredentials": [{"endpoint":"http://example.index.json", "clientId":"required", "clientCertificateSubjectName":"optional", "clientCertificateFilePath":"optional"}]}
     ```
     - `endpoint`: Required.
-Feed url to authenticate.
+Feed URL to authenticate.
-    - `clientId`: Required for both Azure Managed Identites and Service Principals.
+    - `clientId`: Required for both Azure Managed Identities and Service Principals.
 For user assigned managed identities enter the Entra client id.
 For system assigned managed identities set the value to `system`.
     - `clientCertificateSubjectName`: Subject Name of the certificate located in the CurrentUser or LocalMachine certificate store.
 Optional field.
 Only used for service principal authentication.
     - `clientCertificateFilePath`: File path location of the certificate on the machine.
 Optional field.
-Only used by service principal authentication.
+Only used for service principal authentication.

 ## Release version 1.0.0

 Release version [1.0.0](https://github.com/microsoft/artifacts-credprovider/releases/tag/v1.0.0) was released in March 2022.
-Netcore version 1.0.0 of the Artifacts Credential Provider requires .NET Core 3.1.
+Version 1.0.0 of the Artifacts Credential Provider requires .NET Core 3.1.
 Older versions than 1.0.0 required .NET Core 2.1. `Microsoft.NetCore2.NuGet.CredentialProvider` asset is no longer available.
 Use `Microsoft.NetCore3.NuGet.CredentialProvider.zip` instead.

 [1.0.0 release](https://github.com/microsoft/artifacts-credprovider/releases/tag/v1.0.0) also publishes the credential provider for .NET 6 users as `Microsoft.Net6.NuGet.CredentialProvider`.

 ## Release version 2.0.0

 Release version 2.0.0 will be the next major version of artifacts-credprovider and will contain changes which end support for various .NET versions which have reached their end of support.
-It is planned for release in Q1 2025 to allow users to migrate their usage of the tool to the new .NET versions.
+It is planned for release in Q1 FY 2026 to allow users to migrate their usage of the tool to the new .NET versions.

 - .NET Framework 4.6.1 (End of Support April 26, 2022) - Replaced with .NET Framework 4.8.1
 - .NET Core 3.1 (End of Support December 13, 2022) - Replaced with .NET 6/8

-.NET 6 will reach its end of support on November 12, 2024.
+.NET 6 reached its end of support on November 12, 2024.
 After v2.0.0 is released, a minor version of artifacts-credprovider will be published to deprecate .NET 6 compatible binaries.

 - .NET 6 (End of Support November 12, 2024) - Replaced with .NET 8

 ## Help

-The windows plugin, delivered in the `netfx` folder of `Microsoft.NuGet.CredentialProvider.zip`, ships a stand-alone executable that will acquire credentials.
+The Windows plugin, delivered in the `netfx` folder of `Microsoft.NuGet.CredentialProvider.zip`, ships a stand-alone executable that will acquire credentials.
 This program will place the credentials in the same location that the .dll would if it were called by nuget.exe, dotnet.exe, or msbuild.exe.
 The stand-alone executable will also print the available command options, environment variables, and credential storage locations.
 This information is reproduced here:

 ```
 C:\> .\CredentialProvider.Microsoft.exe -h